strangebit/consolidate_quake_gamedir/README.md

 Install with: `pip install vgio`

 ## Simple example
-Run `python -m example.consolidate_hwjam3` from the root folder
+Run `python -m example.consolidate_hwjam3` from the root folder of this project.

 This example script will automatically download [Halloween Jam 3](https://www.quaddicted.com/reviews/hwjam3.html), extract it to `hwjam3`, and consolidate it to `hwjam3_consolidated/pak0.pak`.
 This all